polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin of this call can be signed by the pool nominator or the pool  root role, same as [`Pallet::nominate`].

+   This directly forwards the call to an implementation of `StakingInterface` (e.g.,  `pallet-staking`) through [`Config::StakeAdapter`], on behalf of the bonded pool.

    Under certain conditions, this call can be dispatched permissionlessly (i.e. by any  account).

    #### Conditions for a permissionless dispatch:

   * When pool depositor has less than `MinNominatorBond` staked, otherwise pool members are unable to unbond.

    #### Conditions for permissioned dispatch:

-  * The caller has a nominator or root role of the pool.
-This directly forward the call to the staking pallet, on behalf of the pool bonded  account.
+  * The caller is the pool's nominator or root.

 ### claimCommission(pool_id: `u32`)
 - **interface**: `api.tx.nominationPools.claimCommission`
 - **summary**:    Claim pending commission.

+   The `root` role of the pool is _always_ allowed to claim the pool's commission.

+   If the pool has set `CommissionClaimPermission::Permissionless`, then any account can  trigger the process of claiming the pool's commission.

+   If the pool has set its `CommissionClaimPermission` to `Account(acc)`, then only  accounts

+  * `acc`, and

+  * the pool's root account

-   The dispatch origin of this call must be signed by the `root` role of the pool.
-Pending  commission is paid out and added to total claimed commission`.
-Total pending commission  is reset to zero. the current.
+   may call this extrinsic on behalf of the pool.

+   Pending commissions are paid out and added to the total claimed commission.
+The total pending commission is reset to zero.

 ### claimPayout()
 - **interface**: `api.tx.nominationPools.claimPayout`